Bernard Loiseau: Death

 Loiseau had made a life's ambition of becoming a three-star chef, a goal which had required 17 years of hard work at La Côte d'Or to achieve.
-After his death, three-star chef Jacques Lameloise said Loiseau had once confided, "If I lose a star, I'll kill myself".
+After his death, three-star chef Jacques Lameloise said Loiseau had once confided, "If I lose a star, I'll kill myself."
 While it was later reported that Loiseau was despondent over his debt issues and decreasing patronage at his restaurant, Michelin still received blame in some accounts.

-As of 2021 La Côte d'Or remains a two-star establishment in the hands of executive chef Patrick Bertron.
+As of 2021, La Côte d'Or remains a two-star establishment in the hands of executive chef Patrick Bertron.

-In media
+In popular media

-The plot of the Pixar film Ratatouille has its roots in Loiseau's life story, with the film's character of Auguste Gusteau being inspired by Loiseau.
-La Côte d'Or was one of the restaurants visited by Brad Bird and others in France.
+The plot of the 2007 Pixar animated film Ratatouille has its roots in Loiseau's life story, with the film's character of chef Auguste Gusteau being inspired by both Loiseau and Paul Bocuse.
+La Côte d'Or was one of the restaurants visited by director Brad Bird and others in France.